-In most cases, pain in left temple is caused by tension, sinus problems, or stress, the ever present cause.
+In most cases, pain in the left temple is caused by tension, sinus problems, or stress, the ever-present cause.

 In rare cases, the pain can be caused by a more severe condition as a stroke or brain tumor.